 Tier III Plan - Academic - This plan must clearly delineate the expectations for intervention delivery and progress monitoring.
-A copy should be given to the teacher at the end of the IST.
-The original is maintained in the student's Rtl binder.
+A copy should be given to the teacher as well as an electronic copy sent to Instructional Services office at the end of the IST.
+The original is maintained in the student's RtI binder.